Robert T. Bakker: Influence on popular media

-Dr. Bakker was a guest in episode 27 ("Surprise") of the Williams Street original Space Ghost Coast to Coast.
+Dr. Bakker was a guest in episode 27 ("Surprise") of the Williams Street animated TV series Space Ghost Coast to Coast.

-Bakker appeared in the 1992 VHS Whatever Happened to the Dinosaurs?

-He was profiled on location at his Wyoming dinosaur excavation site in an episode of the Discover Magazine (TV series) on The Disney Channel in 1992.
+Bakker appears in the 1992 program Whatever Happened to the Dinosaurs? (released on videocasette) and was profiled on location at his Wyoming dinosaur excavation site in a 1992 episode of the Discover Magazine TV series on The Disney Channel.

 Bakker and his 1986 book are mentioned in the original Jurassic Park.
 The bearded paleontologist Dr. Robert Burke, who is eaten by a Tyrannosaurus rex in Steven Spielberg's film The Lost World: Jurassic Park, is an affectionate caricature of Bakker.
 In real life, Bakker has argued for a predatory T. rex, while Bakker's rival paleontologist Jack Horner views it as primarily a scavenger.
 According to Horner, Spielberg wrote the character of Burke and had him killed by the T. rex as a favor for Horner.
-After the film came out, Bakker recognized himself in Burke, loved the caricature, and actually sent Horner a message saying, "See, I told you T. rex was a hunter!"
+After the film came out, Bakker recognized himself in Burke, loved the caricature, and actually sent Horner a message saying, "See, I told you T. rex was a hunter!".
+In 1993, Bakker starred in a Sega Genesis: Jurassic Park TV commercial.